Frequently Asked Questions

 What are the upcoming meeting dates for the Diversity Council?

-The Council typically meets on the fourth Wednesday of the month at 6:00 PM throughout the school year.
+The Council typically meets on the fourth Wednesday of the month at 6:00 PM on a quarterly basis throughout the school year.

 Is there any cost to this work?
 How is this work being funded?